 This project would make a fantastic gift for any little boy, or girl.
 You could vary the eyes, ears, and nose to create any critter they might like.
 Penguins, teddy bears, rabbits, or stick to the owl that this easy and well written tutorial demonstrates.
 You would be able to also make matching mittens

 for the hat and scarf.
-Grab an old sweater or buy… Continue
+Grab an old sweater… Continue

 Added by Susan on December 16, 2009 at 6:00am —